emillaine/cx/docs/book/introduction.md

 __Named arguments__ as an optional way to avoid cryptic call sites like `foo(true, false)` by labeling the arguments with the corresponding parameter name, with the compiler checking that the argument labels match the parameter names, e.g.
-`foo(a: true, b: false)`.
+`foo(verbose = true, ignoreErrors = false)`.
 Consequently, named arguments don't have to be in same order as the parameters.
 This also enables function overloading on parameter names.

 __Defer statement__ to allow declaring arbitrary code, such as resource cleanup functions, to be executed when exiting the